Barclays slashes price target on Flex Ltd [FLEX] – find out why.

 “Being honored with Cisco’s prestigious EMS Partner of the Year award recognizes our close collaboration and longstanding partnership of over 25 years to manufacture and deliver technology innovations at scale around the world,” said Rob Campbell, President, Communications, Enterprise, Cloud Business at Flex.
 “As the demand for advanced digital communications solutions continues to grow exponentially for key markets such as enterprise, service provider and cloud, we enable greater agility and resiliency through our advanced manufacturing services, extensive supply chain capabilities, and global fulfillment services.
 We look forward to our continued partnership with Cisco to further the advancement of their vision to create a truly connected future.”.

-Over the last 12 months, FLEX stock rose by 30.80%.
-The one-year Flex Ltd stock forecast points to a potential upside of 23.16.
-The average equity rating for FLEX stock is currently 1.45, trading closer to a bullish pattern in the stock market.
+Flex Ltd represents 450.12 million in outstanding shares, while the company has a total market value of $11.62 billion with the latest information.
+FLEX stock price has been found in the range of $26.76 to $27.335.

-The market cap for the stock reached $11.12 billion, with 450.12 million shares outstanding and 429.94 million shares in the current float.
-Compared to the average trading volume of 3.66M shares, FLEX stock reached a trading volume of 2884786 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.69M shares, FLEX reached a trading volume of 3869642 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Flex Ltd [FLEX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FLEX shares is $33.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FLEX stock is a recommendation set at 1.45.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.